-- Provide, improve & personalize the services: The temperature and humidity sensors in your Nest thermostats help keep your home comfortable while saving energy.
-Your Google Wifi network data helps optimize your Wi-Fi performance, and your device stats and usage data help improve your device’s performance and reliability.
+- Provide, improve and personalize the services: The temperature and humidity sensors in your Nest thermostats help keep your home comfortable while saving energy.
+Your Nest Wifi network data helps optimize your Wi-Fi performance, and your device stats and usage data help improve your device’s performance and reliability.

 - Developing new features: We aggregate data to develop algorithms or use it to troubleshoot and improve the performance, safety, and reliability of all our connected home devices and services.
 Examples include using temperature and humidity data from our devices to measure the impact of environmental conditions on battery life.
 We also used ambient light and temperature sensor data aggregated from thermostats from many customers to determine that direct sunlight can cause thermostats to think it’s warmer than it actually is, so we introduced Sunblock, a new feature, to help your thermostat adjust for this so it sets the correct temperature.

 - Working with first- and third-party devices & services: Multiple devices in your home can work with each other, share data, and respond to events — for example, your Nest Hub and Nest Hello video doorbell can work together to tell you when someone is at your door, and your Google Home device can also be used to control the temperature on your Nest thermostat.
 This makes it easy for anyone in your home to control these devices.
 Your device can also work in concert with Nest’s connected home services when you subscribe to them — for example, as a Nest Aware subscriber, you can opt in to relevant alerts from your Nest Cam.
 Subject to your settings, your device can also work with third-party devices (such as light bulbs or locks) and services (such as Spotify or Pandora).